PART 1: Group Travel Checklist

 The dreaded group chat is without doubt the easiest way to get this sorted quickly.
 Create a What's app or Facebook group, add anyone who you think might want to join and ask for input (if needed) on dates, destination and budget.
-If there are a lot of you, use survey monkey or doodle.com to gather preferences.
+If there are a lot of you, there are a number of online surveys that you can use: survey monkey, typeform and doodle all offer free trials or accounts to help you gather preferences.

 We have even created a handy table in word that you can download to keep track of all the info, including passport details you will need to book flights and accommodation (it saves so much time later!).

 This might seem really obvious, but decide a definitive date FAR IN ADVANCE.
 In our experience it’s easier to establish a few dates that might be possible, then propose these to the group.
 If people have options they are more likely to respond/commit than if you ask the vague question “so when suits people?”.

 Try to travel during low season, if possible during the week, for the best deals, especially where flights are concerned.

 If you’re travelling with children, try and travel towards the very start or the end of the school holidays (unless you're in Northern Ireland – in which case you have more choice as some school holidays differ from England!)